hdShang/arxiv-daily/docs/cs-RO/2025-11-02/papers/251100783v2-when-semantics-connect-the-swarm-llm-driven-fuzzy-control-for-cooper.md

 ---
 layout: default
-title: When Semantics Connect the Swarm: LLM-Driven Fuzzy Control for Cooperative Multi-Robot Underwater Coverage
+title: "When Semantics Connect the Swarm: LLM-Driven Fuzzy Control for Cooperative Multi-Robot Underwater Coverage"
 ---

 # When Semantics Connect the Swarm: LLM-Driven Fuzzy Control for Cooperative Multi-Robot Underwater Coverage